This document explains how to:

 - uaescsi.device (optimized both for SCSI and for

-CD-ROM-like hardware, e.g. CD-ROM and DVD devices, ZIP
+CD-ROM-like hardware, e.g. CD-ROM and DVD devices, tape

-emulation of SCSI commands, e.g. for HDToolBox and similar system tools, for mounting devices and for booting from them,
+emulation of SCSI commands (also for IDE devices), e.g. for HDToolBox and similar system tools, for mounting devices and for booting from them,

 and to support file systems and partitions, in a way similar to